ukgov-equality-hub/smc-son/son/content/social_mobility_by_area.md

 ## Summary
-Social mobility by area looks at the differences between different ITL2 areas, comparing a number of different social outcomes.
+This section shows how different areas in the UK are ranked for 5 different measures of social mobility.

 ## HTML
 <div class="area-map">